TheWaffleLord37/Pxls-Wiki-Script/README.md

-This repository is just for hosting the Pixelate Map Images on Pxls Wiki.user.js file.
+This repository is just for hosting the "Pixelate Map Images on Pxls Wiki.user.js" file.